 - Advanced KPI analytics

-Paired up with a user-friendly interface, a KPI tracking software should also include advanced analytical features for technical users that want to go an extra mile with the data.
-Being able to perform advanced analysis in distinct databases such as marketing data, CRM, ERP, or common SQL databases such as MySQL, PostgreSQL, Oracle, and MS SQL can lead to deeper insights into the performance of your KPIs and help fine-tune your business strategies.
-Some of these features could include cross queries, custom fields & expressions, data predictions, trend analysis, among others.
+Paired up with a user-friendly interface, KPI software should also include advanced analytical features for technical users that want to go an extra mile with the data.
+Being able to perform advanced analysis in distinct databases such as marketing data, CRM, ERP, or common SQL databases such as MySQL, PostgreSQL, Oracle, and MS SQL can lead to deeper insights into the performance of your KPIs and help fine-tune your strategies.
+Some of these features could include cross queries, custom fields & expressions, data predictions, and trend analysis, among others.

 - Predictive analytics & AI

 With so many KPIs to track and so little time to do so, the KPI tracking system you decide to invest in should also include advanced technologies such as predictive analytics and artificial intelligence to make your life easier.
-On one hand, predictive analysis gives you a glance into the future by taking historical data to predict a possible outcome in your performance.
+On one hand, the predictive analysis gives you a glance into the future by taking historical data to predict a possible outcome in your performance.
 And on the other hand, AI technologies such as datapine’s intelligent alarms will use neural networks to learn from trends and patterns to find any anomalies in your data.
 You just need to set predefined goals and the tool will immediately notify you if something is not going as planned.

 - Interactive KPI dashboards

 If you saw our list of KPI dashboards above, then you must be aware of how these powerful visualization innovations can take your benchmarking efforts to the next level.
 For this reason, when picking a KPI monitoring tool you should make sure it includes a powerful dashboard designer with basic and advanced features that will allow you to interact with your information and measure your key performance indicators to deliver the best results.